iomesh/docs/docs/volume-operations/create-volume.md

 sidebar_label: Create Volume
 ---

-A volume can be created by the following YAML.
-User should ensure that the corresponding StorageClass already exists.
+A volume can be created by using the following YAML file.
+Users should ensure that the corresponding `StorageClass` already exists.

 ```yaml
 apiVersion: v1